Krish-oo7/Krish-oo7/README.md

 <h1 align="left">Hi 👋, I'm Krishna Singh Rajput</h1>
-As a dedicated graduate student in Data Science, I'm thrilled to welcome you to my GitHub realm—a place where raw data transforms into captivating narratives.
+As a Data Scientist with over 3 years of expereince, I'm thrilled to welcome you to my GitHub realm—a place where raw data transforms into captivating narratives.

-- 🧑‍🎓 I am currently pursuing a Master's in Data Science from Arizona State University
+- 🧑‍🎓 I recently finished my Master's in Data Science from Arizona State University

-- 🔭 I am currently working as a Head of Machine Learning Domain at The AI Society at ASU.
+- 🔭 I am currently working as a Data Scientist at HCL Tech.

 - 🌱 I’m currently Reasearching on Agents (LLM) - to improve reasoning with tabular data with mix modalities.